 Find out how to make changes or end your existing tenancy.
-You can make minor changes, such as updating your phone number or email address or requesting text message updates, via the following methods:
+You can make minor changes, such as updating your phone number or email address or requesting text message updates, in several different ways:

 Call our Customer Service Unit on 01442 228000 and ask for ‘ Housing’.
 Please note, your call may be recorded.

 Visit your nearest Customer Service Centre: The Forum in Hemel Hempstead, Berkhamsted Civic Centre or Victoria Hall in Tring.
 For opening times, please visit our Contact Us page.

 If you wish to change your own name on your tenancy, then you'll need to contact your Housing Officer - Tenancy by emailing email@example.com.
 Alternatively, call 01442 228000 and ask for them by name or say "Housing" when prompted.

 To end your tenancy, there are several things that you must do.
 If all these things are not done then it may cost you money: